terramate-io/terramate/docs/globals.md

         └── terramate.tm.hcl
 ```

-The global evaluation order for stack-1, from higher to lower precedence, is:
+The global precedence order for stack-1, from higher to lower precedence, is:

 * stacks/stack-1
 * stacks